streamich/freestyler/docs/en/generations.md

 `.render()` method scope?

-Below we define five generations of CSS-in-JS libraries based on their template dynamicity and whether they use inline styles or inject actual CSS; starting from generation 1 &mdash; for the most static libraries &mdash;
+Below we define five generations of CSS-in-JS libraries based on their template dynamicity and whether they use inline styles or inject actual CSS; starting from generation one &mdash; for the most static libraries &mdash;
-going all the way up to generation 5.
-Although not strictly true, this is also how React styling libraries evolved over time.
+and going all the way up to generation five.
+Although not strictly true, this also corresponds to how React styling libraries evolved over time.

 ## 1<sup>st</sup> Generation

 First generation React styling libraries don't allow you to write styling in JavaScript and use any of JavaScript variables, instead, you have to use *CSS pre-processors*.
-The CSS source file is usually located in a separate `.*css` file.
+The CSS source files are usually located in separate `.*css` files.

   - *Notable example*: [`css-modules`][lib-css-modules]

 ## 2<sup>nd</sup> Generation

-Second generation React styling libraries emit __inline styles__ in `style` property of your JSX elements and are very dynamic, because they can use even `.render()` method scope variables.
-However, they use inline styles, thus, you don't get all the power of CSS>
+Second generation React styling libraries emit __inline styles__ in `style` property of your React elements, but are very dynamic, because they can use even `.render()` method scope variables.
+However, they use inline styles, thus, you don't get all the benefits of CSS.

   - *Notable example*: [`Radium`][lib-radium]